KuroiRaku/COMP371OpenGL/README.md

 'left arrow button': To rotate the world model to -y axis\
 'up arrow button': To rotate the world to +x axis\
 'down arrow button': To rotate the world to -x axis\
-'home button': Reset all the world matrix to its original position '0': Reset every model to its original position
+'home button': Reset all the world matrix to its original position\
+'Spacebar': Let all models to shift their position to random locations\
+'B': To enable or disable lighting\
+'X': To disable texture\
+'0': Reset every model to its original position

 ## Code Reference